AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-04-0.md

 }
 ```

 In the previous response JSON, the key `lockNodePath` holds the path to the node created in the repository pointing to the job submitted.
-It will automatically be deleted once the job is completed, then you can refer to this node for the status of the job.
+It is automatically deleted once the job is completed, then you can refer to this node for the status of the job.

 Wait till this job is completed before proceeding to the next steps.